E.ON UK: Sport

 In 2006, E.ON UK announced that it was to be the sponsor of the FA Cup for a four-year period.
 During this period, the competition is formally called "The FA Cup sponsored by E.ON".
 Before 2006, the company had sponsored the rugby union and rugby league cup competitions under the Powergen brand.
 The original four-year deal was extended to a fifth year as the Football Association failed to secure a new sponsor.
 The announcement was unpopular as it was made in the same week as the confirmation of closure of the Rayleigh Call Centre.

-The company was the energy partner of the Football League, and sponsors the E.ON Lounge at the Ricoh Arena, the home of Coventry City F.C.
+The company was the energy partner of the English Football League, and sponsors the E.ON Lounge at the Ricoh Arena, the home of Coventry City F.C.
 Football Club.

 In other sports, E.ON UK sponsored the Tour of Britain cycling championship from 2007 to 2009, and in 2007 launched a campaign with Ellen MacArthur to encourage energy efficiency within businesses.

 Distribution network operators

 E.ON UK is an energy supplier for homes across the country.
 They do not however manage the network of towers and cables that distributes electricity – these are maintained by distribution network operators (DNOs) which vary from region to region.
-If, for instance, there is a power outage it is necessary to contact the appropriate DNO rather than the energy supplier.
-See entry on distribution network operator for a full list.